-The potential gains are great, but so are the potential disasters.
-Opening shop or exporting abroad successfully requires knowledge not only of that country’s laws and regulations, but also of its corporate culture and business etiquette.
+The potential gains of doing business in Mexico are great, but so are the potential disasters if you are not aware of Mexican business culture.
+Opening shop or exporting abroad successfully requires knowledge not only of that country’s laws and regulations, but also of its corporate business culture and etiquette.

 Doing business in Mexico is no exception.
 The right sales pitch is not enough to persuade Mexican businesses to buy what you are selling.

 Mexican people do business with whom they like at a personal level, so developing solid relationships is key.

 To build these professional friendships, you must know how to speak and behave properly when interacting with Mexican business people.
 Do you know what they consider on-time and late?
 Should you use titles, first names or last names when addressing them?
 What approach is better: casual and personal or strictly professional?

 Understanding Mexican business culture will give you confidence and improve your chances of closing the deal you covet.

 The following guidelines will help you and your company make the best impression south of the border.